Welch Mountain and Dickey Mountain Loop

 Added by Emily Miller

-Two mountain summits, one loop in White Mountains range!
-Perfect day hike 2 hours from Boston.
+The Welch Mountain and Dickey Mountain Loop equals two mountain summits one one loop in the White Mountains range!
+It's the perfect day hike 2 hours from Boston.

 This is a very well-marked and traveled trail, marked with yellow blazes.
 Start off at the trailhead (easy parking, $3 fee) and be sure to go counter-clockwise for the best route.
 The beginning of the trail meanders along next to a babbling brook and through forested terrain.
 The climb gets steadily steeper - once you're above the treeline, the rock scrambling begins.